eclipse-che/che-release/README.md

     2.3 Sometimes, the hotfix changes to the workflow can take too long to get approved and merged.
 In certain situations, we can use the modified workflow file, which is pushed in its own branch, and then trigger the workflow, while specifying the branch with our modified workflow.

 3. When Che Operator PRs have been generated, you must wait for the approval of PR checks, that are in that repository.
-If there are any questions, you can forward them to the check maintaners (Deploy team).
+If there are any questions, you can forward them to the [repository maintaners](https://github.com/eclipse-che/che-operator/blob/main/.github/CODEOWNERS#L2).
 When PRs are merged, the last batch of projects will be triggered to release

     3.1 Chectl PR has to be closed manually, after they're generated, and all its associated PR checks are passed.